-The Airstream Interstate is finished off with plenty of storage, in the form of a wardrobe and overhead cabinets.
+The Airstream Interstate is finished off with plenty of storage in the form of a wardrobe and overhead cabinets.

 Going for a custom conversion is an excellent way to get a van build to suit your needs, completed at a professional level.
 Whatever you want your camper to look like, Benchmark Vehicles have the experience to make it for you.

-This conversion example has a roof rack supporting solar panels for the vans interior electrics.
-There is also a light bar, useful for driving down unlit roads and pop-outs to give room for a lengthways double bed.
+This conversion example has a roof rack supporting solar panels for the van’s electronics.
+There is also a light bar — a useful feature for driving down unlit roads — and pop-outs to give room for a lengthways double bed.

 Tellaro Class B RV

-There are several different layouts to choose from when buying a Tellaro camper, but all come with a bed, kitchen, bathroom, seating area, swivel seats and table.
+There are several different layouts to choose from when buying a Tellaro camper, but all come with a bed, kitchen, bathroom, seating area, swivel seats, and a table.

 This is a great little camper with everything you need for a trip away.
 With a choice in layout, the Tellaro offers something for everyone.

-Knaus is a German motorhome company that offers a great example of a European style Class B RV.
+Knaus is a German motorhome company that offers a great example of a European style Class B van.
 This camper is built within a VW Crafter and can sleep up to three people.
 As it can sleep up to three, the Knaus BoxDrive is an excellent choice if you want to bring your child on the road with you.

 Instead of a seating area that converts into the double bed, this camper features a fixed bed.
 This design makes space for lots of storage space below the bed for more substantial items of outdoor gear.
-The bed can lift to allow better access to the under bed storage when inside the van.
+The bed can lift to allow better access to the under-bed storage when inside the van.